chatbx-eu/hugo_chatbx.eu/content/documentation/multi_client.md

 weight: 8
 ---

 You can easily use multiple clients for the same XMPP account.
-For example, you can have one on your laptop and one your mobile phone.
+For example, you can have one on your laptop and one on your mobile phone.

 * "Message Archive Management" (MAM) will ensure that all messages are synced to all clients
 * "Message Carbons" will ensure that messages are delivered to all clients currently online